SUMMER 2021 | WHICH COUNTRIES CAN WE VISIT?

 This all depends on the colour code.
 Yellow means you can visit but you must always follow the rules the country makes.
 If a country has an orange code, rules are much more strict, flight may be cancelled and you probably need to go into quarantine before entering.
 Also important to remember is that when you are planning a roadtrip, you may need to cross a country that has an orange or red colour code.
 This means you need to carefully plan your trip and things may change at the last moment.

-Besides all the fuss, the travel industry is happy about the positive change, even though its just the beginning.
+Besides all the fuss, the travel industry was happy about the positive changes, but things keep changing.
 At the first of July, a new press conference is planned with hopefully more positive news!

 Currently, most countries in Europe are still coloured orange but more than 12 countries have changed to yellow after the 15th of May.
 Here are some of our favourite holiday destinations you should be able to visit this summer;

-Greece: You should be able to visit Greece with a negative test result but there is no more need to go into quarantine upon arrival.
+Greece: You should be able to visit Greece with a negative test result of prove of vaccination but there is no more need to go into quarantine upon arrival.
+You are required to register and you may be randomly asked to do a PCR test.
+Cyprus is orange at the moment and you can only enter indoor buildings like restaurants, cafes and museums if you are fully vaccinated.
 Find out more about the latest rules.
 As for the Greek islands; the Ionian Islands are now safe enough to travel to!

-Spain: All travellers arriving from high-risk areas by air or sea transport are subject to the requirement for a pre-departure negative COVID-19 test.
+Spain: Unfortunately, Spain has turned orange completely..
+All travellers arriving from high-risk areas by air or sea transport are subject to the requirement for a pre-departure negative COVID-19 test.
 The same requirement is required from travellers crossing the land border between France and Spain.
-From June, Spain is hoping to welcome back holidaymakers.
-For the Dutch and most European countries, Mallorca, Ibiza and Formentera are currently coloured yellow and are safe to visit.
+For the Dutch and most European countries, Mallorca, Ibiza and Formentera are currently coloured orange..

 Italy: Even though most of Italy has returned to code yellow, rules apply if you are coming from another EU country.
 All persons travelling to Italy from any foreign location are required to provide a self-declaration to the carrier.
 However, Italy is looking forward to welcome back tourists with the basic rules such as wearing a mask, sanitising your hands and keeping distanced from others.